noaione/yuusha-shoukan-ln/sources/v11/chapter1.md

 concerned, don’t know...
 This is information I really didn’t want to know.

-[...I mean, Kaito-san’s adoration association is also... or rather, it has war potential even greater than Kuro-san’s...No, I guess this shouldn’t be something I should tell him huh.]
+[...I mean, Kaito-san’s adoration association is also... or rather, it has war potential even greater than Kuro-san’s...
+No, I guess this shouldn’t be something I should tell him huh.]

 How should I say this...
 I heard about various special hidden stories regarding this world, but I guess I should think too much about them.
 It would give me a